grafana/metrictank/docs/installation.md

 ## dependencies

 * Cassandra.
-TODO version ?
-Mostly tested with Cassandra 2.2.3
+We run and recommend 3.0.8 .
+We used to run 2.2.3 which was fine too.
+See cassandra.md
 * Elasticsearch is currently a dependency for metrics metadata, but we will remove this soon.
 * optionally a queue: Kafka 0.10 is reccomended, but 0.9 should work too.